Jortuk/FinalProject/README.md

 ![](images/initial_architecture.PNG)

+The above image displays the initial architecture discussed during the first team stand-up.
+Note, this diagram is not the overall deployment, but the application itself.

+An EKS Cluster, consisting of a manager node and two worker nodes, sits inside a subnet, inside a VPC, within the AWS cloud.

 ## Trello Board <a name="trello"></a>
 In terms of project tracking, we used a kanban-style Trello Board.
 Agile methodology was carried out where possible, in line with the project brief.
 Multiple sprints were conducted, as well as daily scrums.